Domestic Assault Charges

 What is classified as an assault (simplified) or threatening?

 Mere words can give rise to a criminal charge of “threatening bodily harm” or “threatening damage to property”.
 It does not matter if the person who utters the threat intends to act on the threat or is physically capable of acting on the threat.
 So long as the threat is uttered intentionally, the crime is complete.
 Similarly, a threatening gesture can give rise to an allegation of “assault” if the recipient of the threatening gesture believes on reasonable grounds that they may be physically accosted.
+If you find yourself in this situation or if you have experienced any drug offences, call us today,

 According to the criminal law, one person cannot touch another person without their consent.
 Of course, in everyday human discourse, we touch each other incidentally at various times.
 The criminal law is not concerned with “trifling” matters.
 When one person has incidental contact with another, if there is no criminal intent (mens rea), there is no crime.
 For example, on public transit during rush hour, one customer may make incidental physical contact with another.
 Such contact is not a crime so long as it is not premeditated or in relation to a part of the body that would not ordinarily be touched in such circumstances.